Assistance programs in Harrisonburg and Rockingham County.

 Rent, utility help, and food in Rockingham and Harrisonburg

 People Helping People is located at 65 Ott Street, Harrisonburg, VA 22801 (housed on Muhlenberg Lutheran Church’s campus).
-The phone number is (540)434-3496.
+The phone number is (540) 433-7286.”
 The program focuses on people who are faced with an emergency situation.
 Assists low income and struggling citizens and can help people address needs and pay for bills including cooling, heating, electric, and prescription medications.

 The organization also provides fuel assistance through a program funded by the Shenandoah Valley Electric Cooperative Energy Assistance program.
 Last, but not least, the Rockingham County Virginia Salvation Army provides a private, non-profit charitable organization offering housing aid, emergency assistance, shelter, food, counseling, and meals.
 Click here for energy assistance in Virginia.

 Numerous other services are provided by the Salvation Army, and they include basic needs and case management.
 For example, Rockingham low income families can receive vouchers for clothing, free boxes of food or holiday assistance such as Christmas toys.
 Case management will help people gain self-sufficiency and stability.
 There are also homeless shelters as well as substance abuse programs as well.
 Read Salvation Army Rockingham resources.

 AIDS HIV Support Services - AIDS Network is based from James Madison University.
 Address is 601 University Blvd, Stes 322-324, Harrisonburg, VA 22807.
 Phone (800)648-5302.
 Provides people living with HIV/AIDS individualized medical case management and referral services to other government programs and community resources.
 Apply for financial assistance for lab work, money for HIV-related medical visits, and medications.
 Additional assistance may include emergency utility bill assistance, including electric expenses.
 All aid is offered as last resort, and only if people have no other options.